layer5io/docs/content/en/cloud/security/keys.md

 ---
 title: Keys
-description: Keys are the atomic unit of access control in Layer5 Cloud
+description: Keys are the atomic unit of access control
 date: 2023-10-30
 # weight: 3
 categories: [Security]
 tags: [keys, permissions]
 ---

-## Overview

-In Layer5 Cloud, permissions are represented in the form of keys.
-Each key is a unique identifier that represents a specific permission.
-For example, the key "17a6fa82-cdab-46db-a7ce-a9d0a1bbf40f" represents the permission to create an organization.
-Therefore, you can create an organization only if you have this key assigned to you.
+In Layer5 Cloud, permissions are represented as keys, each serving as a unique identifier for specific permissions.
+For instance, the key "17a6fa82-cdab-46db-a7ce-a9d0a1bbf40f" corresponds to the permission to create an organization.
+This means that you can create an organization only if you have been assigned this key.

 Keys are grouped together into a logical construct called a [keychain](/security/keychains).
 These keychains are then grouped together and assigned to a [role](/security/roles).
 Afterward, a role is assigned to a user.
 This is the general flow of how permissions are assigned to a user